Momentum spirals in multiphoton pair production revisited: Spirals for fields with relative phase

-In order to observe the change in polarization values during the vortex transition, we select some examples from Table~\ref{Table 2} for the study, as shown in Fig.~\ref{10}.
-One can see from Figs.~\ref{10}(a) and (b) that for $N=2$ with $\Delta\phi=0$, there are still vortex in the momentum spectrum as $|\delta_{1,2}|$ decreases to $0.6$, while when $|\delta_{1,2}|$ further decreases to $0.5$, the vortex gradually disappear and the momentum distribution shrinks primarily toward small momentum direction.
-From Figs.~\ref{10}(c) and (d), it is found that for $N=1$ with $\Delta\phi=\pi/2$, the momentum spectrum still exists vortex as $|\delta_{1,2}|$ reduces to $0.5$, while when $|\delta_{1,2}|$ further reduces to $0.4$, the vortex gradually disappear.
-These results show that we can observe vortex patterns not only in the two counter-rotating CP fields ($|\delta_{1,2}|=1$), but also in the two counter-rotating elliptical polarization fields ($|\delta_{1,2}|\thickapprox0.5$).
-It greatly reduces the polarization of the field to observe vortices effectively.
+In order to observe the change in polarization values during the spiral transition, we select some examples from Table~\ref{Table 2} for the study, as shown in Fig.~\ref{10}.
+One can see from Figs.~\ref{10}(a) and (b) that for $N=2$ with $\Delta\phi=0$, there are still spiral in the momentum spectrum as $|\delta_{1,2}|$ decreases to $0.6$, while when $|\delta_{1,2}|$ further decreases to $0.5$, the spiral gradually disappear and the momentum distribution shrinks primarily toward small momentum direction.
+From Figs.~\ref{10}(c) and (d), it is found that for $N=1$ with $\Delta\phi=\pi/2$, the momentum spectrum still exists spiral as $|\delta_{1,2}|$ reduces to $0.5$, while when $|\delta_{1,2}|$ further reduces to $0.4$, the spiral gradually disappear.
+These results show that we can observe spiral patterns not only in the two counter-rotating CP fields ($|\delta_{1,2}|=1$), but also in the two counter-rotating elliptical polarization fields ($|\delta_{1,2}|\thickapprox0.5$).
+It greatly reduces the polarization of the field to observe spirals effectively.

-It should be noted that $N=4$ is a special case, in which there are no the vortex transition, but a variation of vortex split.
-The details are described as follows, we can observe vortex patterns at all polarizations, but at $|\delta_{1,2}|=1$, the vortex structure is relatively uniform and is a globe, while at $|\delta_{1,2}|\in[0.9,0.5]$, it is split into two parts, and at $|\delta_{1,2}|\in[0.4,0]$, it is further split into four parts.
+It should be noted that $N=4$ is a special case, in which there are no the spiral transition, but a variation of spiral split.
+The details are described as follows, we can observe spiral patterns at all polarizations, but at $|\delta_{1,2}|=1$, the spiral structure is relatively uniform and is a globe, while at $|\delta_{1,2}|\in[0.9,0.5]$, it is split into two parts, and at $|\delta_{1,2}|\in[0.4,0]$, it is further split into four parts.
 Here we do not display the results.

-Based on the effect of field polarization on vortex formation and change mentioned above, it is reminding that by adjusting the polarization, we can control not only the appearance or disappearance of vortex pattern, but also the location of vortex presence.
+Based on the effect of field polarization on spiral formation and change mentioned above, it is reminding that by adjusting the polarization, we can control not only the appearance or disappearance of spiral pattern, but also the location of spiral presence.